-With a population of about 900, the City of Jetmore has shown great resilience throughout the years as families and friends keep finding themselves coming back.
-The City of Jetmore offers amenities like City Parks, a Golf Course at Cheyenne Hills, a City Lake, as well as utility services such as electric, water, and sewer.
-When it comes to grocery and dining, Jetmore has a local Food Center as well as a number of good family-owned restaurants.
-We are located just 25 minutes north of Dodge City and 45 minutes east of Garden City, so going shopping is not a problem.
+With a population of about 800, the City of Jetmore has shown great resilience throughout the years as families and friends keep finding themselves coming back.
+The City of Jetmore a full service community offering amenities such as City Parks, a Golf Course at Cheyenne Hills, a City Lake, as well as electric, water, and sewer utilities.
+When it comes to grocery and dining, Jetmore has a local Food Center as well as three family-owned restaurants.
+We are located just 25 minutes north of Dodge City and 45 minutes east of Garden City, making shopping convenient.

 Come and walk down our famous Main Street with the beautiful street lights, side walk designs, and benches to rest on.
 While you do this, take a moment to circle our historic County Courthouse.
-Finding a more friendlier place to be will be hard.
-So we encourage you to stop in, take some time to talk, and soak in what all Jetmore has to offer.
-We may be small in size, but I think you will be surprised with how much we have to offer!
+We welcome you to stop in, take some time to talk, and experience all that Jetmore has to offer.
+We may be small in size, but we think you will be surprised with how much we have to offer!

 The governing body of the City of Jetmore will meet on September 2, 2021 at 7:00 PM at City Hall for the purpose of hearing and answering objections of taxpayers relating to revenue neutral rate and proposed tax rate, as required by 2021 Kansas Senate Bill 13.